-I was born and raised in a rural town in New Jersey called Ringwood, not far from New York City.
-Our house was close to lakes and a large state park so I spent a lot of my childhood outside exploring nature.
-At seventeen I moved to Philadelphia to attend art school.
-There I studied to become a graphic designer.
-After graduating I worked in Philadelphia for a magazine for a few years.
-I saw my other friends traveling the country and wanted to do the same.
-I left Philadelphia and moved to Puerto Rico for a short time.
-Then a friend of mine was driving out to Colorado and asked if I would join her.
-My bags were packed and I jumped in the car with her.
-We got to Colorado and eventually I kept going west.
+I was born and raised in rural northern New Jersey, not far from New York City.
+I grew up close to lakes and a large state park so I spent a lot of my childhood outside exploring nature.
+After high school I moved to Philadelphia to pursue a visual communications degree and a career in graphic and web design.
+After a few years I left the Philadelphia area and moved to around the country exploring and expanding my perspective.
+I kept going west.
 I ended up landing in the mountain wilderness of California in a very small town called Bear Valley and fell in love with it.
 I lived there for several years exploring the outdoor rugged lifestyle and enjoying the small community.
-Then in 2000 I broke my back and severed my spinal cord so I was forced to move to a lower elevation with less snow where I could live independently.
-I spent the next twelve years in the small gold country wine town of Murphys with the best black lab ever named Burton.
-Once Burton passed I wanted to learn more about web design so I moved to Sacramento in 2013 to go back to school.
-Soon after my health started taking a turn for the worse.
-It turned out to be a blessing to be closer to better health care than what the mountains could provide.
-I have been living in Sacramento ever since and have built an amazing team around me that has helped me recover all kinds of movement and heal the many traumas I’ve endured along the years.
-I’m feeling stronger than ever and I look forward to what my future brings!
+Then in 2000 I broke a vertebra in my back and the sharp bone sliced my spinal cord.
+Because of the paralysis, I it was easier to move to a lower elevation with less snow where I could live independently.
+My dog Burton and I spent the next decade in the comunity of a small gold country wine town.
+Feeling a void from Burton’s passing I decided to move to Sacramento in 2013 to go back to school.
+Soon after the move, my health started taking a turn for the worse and my focus shifted to recovery and managing my health care.
+With determination I have found solutions to reclaim my health.
+I still live in Sacramento.
+I have built an amazing team around me that helped me recover all kinds of movement and heal the many traumas I’ve endured along the years.
+In 2022 I founded TheLionheart.Community, a 501c3 non-profit corporation to benefit people with SCI/D. I’m feeling stronger than ever and I look forward to what my future brings

 My initial spinal cord injury happened in 2000.
 I took a 65-foot jump on a snowboard that threw me in a way that I was not expecting.
 I fell from 27 feet in the air to an abrupt stop on a 6% upslope, square onto my T-11 vertebrae.
 The impact was strong enough to break my vertebrae in half and the sharp edge of the bone cut my spinal cord clear across.
 At the hospital they inserted Herrington rods into my back to stabilize me from T-6 to L-1.
 In order to get a cage around the broken bone they had to make a second large incision across my left side.